kaiyuanqian/pillpal/video-script.md

 _N quickly get the meds and rushed into adjacent room_

-N: Here is your medication, sorry I'm late, we're quite busy at the moment.
+N: Here is your medication, sorry I'm late, we're really busy at the moment.
+I've come straight from seeing 5 other patients.

 K: No worries.